Siuan McGahan logo

 Visual Design

-Money on my Mind login page mock-ups
+Round one: Money on my Mind login page mock-ups

-Money on my Mind login page mock-ups
+Round two: Money on my Mind login page mock-ups

 Color Palette: